 Along with a highly specialized team of other hand picked magic consultants, our job was to create six episodes of a street style magic show, and shoot said episodes on location all around Nanjing.
 Jiangsu Broadcasting Corporation (JSBC for short) produced the show.
 They are the third largest television station in all of China, and it turns out they were also producing a much larger twelve episodic grand scale magic competition reality show with a $50 million dollar budget called Amazing Magicians.

 Consequently, it seems our street magic show was a small marketing tool to create awareness for this much larger magic show.
 Without delay, we jumped right in and started working.

 STREET-STYLE MAGIC TV SHOW

 Honestly, writing and filming six episodes within a five-week period is sort of an impossible task.
 Needless to say there were plenty of sleepless nights.
 Luckily though, Joe, Kemin and some of the other consultants on the team had already created the framework and written the first several episodes before my arrival.
 That way we managed to finish crafting the remaining episodes and gain the approval of JSBC management within an eight day period.

 We started shooting immediately.
 Our filming locations included sound stages, outside JSBC, random restaurants, cafés, bookstores, busy streets, malls, art galleries, Universities, and even a heliport.
 Without getting too sentimental, it was an exciting time to watch all our efforts turn into reality.

 Plus, there's nothing more exhilarating and fulfilling than working together with a group of energetic people who actively seek to achieve a common goal.

-The Chinese are the hardest labourers I've ever had the pleasure of working with.
+This crew was the hardest working crew I've ever had the pleasure of sweating with.
 When a production day would stretch from 12 hours into 18 hours, which happened all the time, not a single person complained or wanted to leave.
 Everyone took great pride in their work.